tomwechsler/Active_Directory_Advanced_Threat_Hunting/Different_hunting_methods/Credential_Theft_and_Ransomware_Infection.md

-# Local host infection and malicious behavior!
+# Credential Theft and Ransomware Infection!

 ## We start with a list of MITRE techniques (Credential Theft):